pcu-consortium/poc-inAndOutSpark/README.md

 The post-do should **not** be touched by the user.
 The post-do's job is to write the results in function of the indications given in the configuration file Le post-do se charge d'écrire les résultats en fonction des indications données dans le fichier de configuration (see [output format]( https://github.com/pcu-consortium/poc-inAndOutSpark/blob/master/README.md#expected-output "Output format" )).

-## The to-do

-- Things
-- Other things
-- More things

 ##Other ways to send jars to spark